- Part of the bronze medal winning 4 x 100m medley relay at the 2016 Olympic Games

 Doha, Qatar, 2014: 11th 200m Breaststroke

-Just four years after failing to make the finals at the trials for the London Olympics, Jake Packard’s Olympic dream has been realised.
+Just four years after failing to make the finals at the trials for the London Olympics, Jake Packard’s Olympic dream had been realised.

-Jake was reconsidering his future as a swimmer four years ago after failing to qualify for London, but redoubled his efforts under USC Spartans coach Chris Mooney.
+Jake was reconsidering his future as a swimmer after failing to qualify for London, but redoubled his efforts under USC Spartans coach Chris Mooney.
 Their combined motivation towards getting Jake to Rio paid off.

-The 195cm Noosa swimmer qualified for the 100m breaststroke in a time of 59.57 seconds at April’s Australian Swimming Championships in Adelaide.
-As well as racing in his pet event, he also has the chance to swim alongside his long-time swimming inspiration Christian Sprenger in the 4 x 100m Medley Relay.
+The 195cm Noosa swimmer qualified for the 100m breaststroke in a time of 59.57 seconds at April 2016 Australian Swimming Championships in Adelaide.

-Jake, who was born in Penrith, has been well-supported by his family throughout his road to Rio.
+Jake, who was born in Penrith, was well-supported by his family throughout his road to Rio.